SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

 ---

 - JS uses Floating Point to represents all numbers

+- can add breakpoints programmatically using the `debugger` keyword as statement, and apparently this statement is ignored unless the browser dev tools are open.

+  **Do note leave `debugger` statements in production code, but why exactly:**

+  - can it slow the program down?
+  - does it influence the program any other way in production code?
+  - Because it enables users to step through the logic differently?
+They can open their dev tools and do it anyway!?
+  - Maybe it just does not work the same between browsers and environments?

 - `\` at the end of a line forces JS to ignore the new line, this is great to chain long strings together.
   But beware the spaces because JS treats each space/tab etc as an actual space/tab in the string